Liberty University vs Lee University

 The Financial Comparison

-Liberty University and Lee University are closely matched on financial return.
-Liberty University scores 28/100 while Lee University scores 27/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: Liberty University and Lee University come out about even on financial return.
+Liberty University scores 28/100 and Lee University scores 27/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Liberty University graduates earn a median of $44,813 compared to $43,222 at Lee University.
-The payback period is 26.2 years at Liberty University versus 26.2 years at Lee University.
+Then look at what that buys.
+Ten years after enrollment, Liberty University graduates earn a median $44,813 against $43,222 at Lee University.
+The cost earns itself back in 26.2 years at Liberty University and 26.2 years at Lee University.

 Head-to-Head Numbers